chef-boneyard/chef-rfc/new/cookbook-segment-deprecation.md

 ## Motivation

-    As a Chef User/Developer,
+    As a Chef User/Developer
-    I want to be able to extend the structure of cookbooks without fighting with a wire protocol written 6 years ago,
+    I want to be able to extend the structure of cookbooks easily, in order to quickly adapt to new automation needs.
-    Because nobody wants that.

 ## Specification